Psychological Evaluation & Testing in Los Angeles, CA

 Using a combination of interviews, evidenced-based standardized tests, and observation, I'll build a clear picture of your cognitive, emotional, behavioral, academic and neurodevelopmental functioning.
 The process is tailored to your specific concerns, not a one-size-fits-all checklist.

-You might consider an evaluation if you're seeking answers about ADHD, intellectual giftedness, learning differences, anxiety, depression, bipolar disorder, or other conditions that haven't been clearly diagnosed.
+You might consider an evaluation if you're seeking answers about Autism (ASD), Attention Deficit Hyperactivity Disorder (ADHD), intellectual giftedness, learning differences, anxiety, depression, bipolar disorder, or other conditions that haven't been clearly diagnosed.
 Many clients come to me after years of feeling misunderstood, and find that having a thorough, well-written report finally gives them language for their experience and a roadmap for moving forward.

 What to Expect…